FHantke/brave-browser-wiki/Brave-Release-Minor-Updates.md

 ## Hotfix Release

-Intended to provide a critical update.
-Intended for when P1 issues are found/fixed in Brave.
+* Intended to provide a critical update
+* Intended for when P1 issues are found/fixed in Brave.

 ## Minor Chromium release
 When Chromium updates are released we're going to commit to getting a new Brave release out within 24 hours.
-Only Chromium update will be included in the release
+The release will include only the Chromium update.

 ### Process for Minor Chromium release